-Have you ever looked closely at the level of selling a customer across the parts counter?
+Have you ever looked closely at the level of sales tactics your parts advisors use day-to-day?
 If you work the back parts counter, it boils down to preparing a repair estimate.
 The service advisor and technician do all the selling.
 The parts counterperson simply bills parts out on the correct line and hands parts across the counter.
 Very straightforward with little selling.

 The retail or wholesale parts counter is a totally separate story.
 The back-counter person is more of an order taker, while the wholesale & retail counters are more order makers.
 An order taker is a type of sales person who only collects orders but does not try to find new customers, or to persuade existing customers to increase the size or frequency of their orders.